flo-12/miniRT/README.md

 - All functions of the MinilibX - graphical library provided from 42 (see submodule)
 - Libft - own library with basic functions such as calloc, strncpm, etc. (see submodule)

+_As usual: All heap allocated memory space must be properly freed.
+No leaks will be tolerated._

 # Usage
 *Note that the program is written with Linux.
 Other operating systems were not tested.*